sdthompson1/risc2cpp/README.md

 default optimization), or `risc2cpp -O2` (Risc2cpp with its highest
-possible level of optimization), respectively, and then the resulting program is built (together with a wrapper `main.cpp` program as described below), using `g++ -O2` (g++ version 11.4.0), and then run.
+possible level of optimization), respectively, and then the resulting program is built (together with a wrapper `main.cpp` program as described below) using `g++ -O2` (g++ version 11.4.0).
 The resulting times are competitive with QEMU, and the time with `risc2cpp -O2` is actually slightly faster than QEMU in this case.
 (This is not unexpected, because QEMU uses JIT compilation while `risc2cpp` uses ahead-of-time compilation, and one would expect ahead-of-time compilation to be slightly faster.)

 All times given are the best of 3 consecutive execution attempts.
 The tests were done on a machine with a 2.3 GHz Intel i5-8259U CPU and 8